 Watch out for fake Wagyu and Kobe!

-In Japan, Wagyu beef certification is very strictly enforced, and Kobe is a brand name, meaning it is challenging to pass anything off as Wagyu or Kobe without getting caught.
+In Japan, Wagyu beef certification is strictly enforced, and Kobe is a brand name, meaning it is challenging to pass anything off as Wagyu or Kobe without getting caught.

 Unfortunately, this is not the case in the US.
 High-profile restaurants, such as Old Homestead Steakhouse, Le Bernardin, and McCormick & Schmick’s has all been outed for erroneously claiming to serve Kobe beef.